a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v2.md

 ) // [1, 9, 25, 36, 49, ...]
 ```

-With rubico's transducers, it is possible to transform asynchronous sources.
+With Rubico's transducers, it is possible to transform asynchronous sources.

 ```javascript [playground]
 const myAsyncSource = async function* () {